joycewho1/betelnutessay/README.md

        license="PD-US-expired"
        fit="contain">  which often grows around the areca palm.[^2]  These are two distinct species that have become intertwined both in their cultivation and in their cultural uses throughout the region.
 To uncover the value of the ‘betel-nut’ thus involves exploring both *Areca catechu* which produces the areca nut and *Piper betle* L. which produces the betel leaf, which have been adopted for many uses, including as medicines, dyes, adhesives, and culinary ingredients.[^3] Amongst these vast applications, perhaps the species’ most notable mark in Singapore and Southeast Asia has been in the widespread practice of betel-nut chewing.[^4] The English name for the practice ‘betel-nut chewing’ (hereafter ‘betel chewing’ to refer to the practice and ‘betel-nut’ when referring to the areca nut and betel leaf together) perpetuates the misnomer of the two species’ relationship as it is the areca nut – wrapped inside the betel leaf – that is chewed, typically alongside other ingredients.[^5] As a rich multicultural regional tradition, the scope of betel chewing’s impact surpasses the act itself and is an apt reflection of Singapore’s multicultural history.

+## Chewing the Betel-Nut Quid
+The simplest form of betel chewing requires three ingredients: the areca nut, a betel leaf, and lime (mineral material).[^6] The areca nut is sliced or cut and shaved and wrapped into the leaf which is topped with slaked lime flakes or lime paste.[^7] The betel quid is then chewed as the tongue presses between the teeth and cheek where the quid is located.[^8] In Indian communities, additional spices such as cardamon, cloves, and nutmeg are often added to the basic betel quid to make *pan/paan*.[^9] The addition of chewing tobacco and gambier were also popular complements to the betel quid in different communities within Singapore and Malaya.[^10]

 ## This is a quick Markdown tutorial.
 Two hashes precede a heading.
 You can use these headings to divide sections of your essay.
 *This makes things italics*.
 This is how you add a footnote. [^1]